pw_system#

 # TODO: b/235348465 - Currently "pw_tokenizer/detokenize_test" requires at

-# required for tests should be investigated.
+# The heap size required for tests should be investigated.

 "PW_BOOT_HEAP_SIZE=7K",